letsencrypt/boulder/test/certs/README.md

 repository for the sake of unit and integration testing.
 We list them here as a TODO-list of PKIs to remove and clean up:

-- challtestsrv DoH: Our fake DNS challenge test server (which fulfills DNS-01 challenges during integration tests) can negotiate DoH handshakes.
-The key and cert is uses for this are currently generated as part of the ipki directory, but are fundamentally different from that PKI and should be moved.
-- wfe-tls: The //test/wfe-tls/ directory holds the key and certificate which the WFE uses to negotiate TLS handshakes with API clients.
-- redis: The //test/redis-tls/ directory holds the key and certificate used by our test redis cluster.
-This should probably be moved into the ipki directory.
-- unit tests: the //test/hierarchy/ directory holds a variety of certificates used by unit tests.
+- unit test hierarchy: the //test/hierarchy/ directory holds a collection of certificates used by unit tests which want access to realistic issuer certs but don't want to rely on the //test/certs/webpki directory being generated.
   These should be replaced by certs which the unit tests dynamically generate in-memory, rather than loading from disk.
+- unit test mocks: //test/test-key-5.der and //wfe2/wfe_test.go contain keys and certificates which are used to elicit specific behavior from //mocks/mocks.go.
+  These should be replaced with dynamically-generated keys and more flexible mocks.